What is a home loan estimate? How to make the most of this essential document

 What we'll cover

-What is a loan estimate
+What is a Loan Estimate

-How to compare estimates from different lenders
+Comparing estimates from different lenders

-What is a loan estimate?
+What is a Loan Estimate?

-What is included in a loan estimate?
+What is included in a Loan Estimate?

 This document includes your estimated interest rate and monthly payment, plus information about how your interest rate and monthly mortgage payments may vary in the future.